 There were several slave revolts in 1623, 1656, 1664, 1673 and then in 1681.

-A law was passed in 1674 that made slaves straying from their home farm or work place and wondering without permission or gathering in groups of more than three from different perishes illegal and punishable by whipping.
+A law was passed in 1674 that made slaves straying from their home, farm, or work place illegal.
+Wondering without permission or gathering in groups of more than three from different perishes was also illegal and punishable by whipping.